getmango/Mango/README.md

 1. Make sure you have docker installed and running.
 You will also need `docker-compose`
 2. Clone the repository
-3. Copy `docker-compose.example.yml` to `docker-compose.yml` and modify it if necessary
+3. Copy `docker-compose.example.yml` to `docker-compose.yml`
+4. Modify the `volumes` in `docker-compose.yml` to point the directories to desired locations on the host machine
-4. Run `docker-compose up`.
+5. Run `docker-compose up`.
 This should build the docker image and start the container with Mango running inside
-5. Head over to `localhost:9000` to log in
+6. Head over to `localhost:9000` to log in

 ### Build from source